-Over the past several years, the sociology department has received a gift to fund student internships.
-The Pollak Fund supports student internships for 8-10 weeks each summer and, beginning in 2007-08 during the academic year as well.
-These grants are supported by the estate of Otto and Gertrude Pollak - lawyers from Vienna, Austria - who became political refugees from Nazism, and emigrated to the United States.
+Over the past decade, the sociology department has received a gift to fund student internships.
+The Pollak Fund supports student internships (for sociology majors only!) for 8-10 weeks each summer.
+These grants are supported by the estate of Otto and Gertrude Pollak - lawyers from Vienna, Austria - who became political refugees from Nazi-occupied Austria and emigrated to the United States.
 After they settled in the Philadelphia area, Bryn Mawr College had a significant impact in helping them to establish their professional careers.
 See the attached link for more details and application instructions.

 Students may request to work independently with a faculty member on an individual research project.
 The number of students accepted for independent study is necessarily limited because of other demands on faculty's time.
 Independent study is restricted to seniors and can be undertaken in either semester of the senior year.
 The student must have a GPA in the major of at least 3.3.
 The student must have done relevant course work in the area of the research study with the professor she requests to supervise her study.
 The student should seek the approval of the prospective faculty adviser as early as possible in the semester preceding the proposed independent study.